 This is a sacred forest bounded in the west by Ogun River and in the south by Tegbelu stream.
 It is a thick rainforest with high population of various kind of birds and endangered animals.

-This is where local artisans and traders enjoy haggling over price just as much as the customers like to find a bargain.
-The famous market is the centre of the indigenous Abeokuta industry of tie-and-dye, locally known as Adire.
+Itoku Market is where local artisans and traders enjoy haggling over price just as much as the customers like to find a bargain.
+This famous market is at the centre of the indigenous Abeokuta industry of tie-and-dye, which is locally known as Adire.
 Adire crafters are usually women – both old and young!

 Omo Forest Reserve